pingcap/docs-tidb-operator/en/tidb-toolkit.md

     helm init --service-account=tiller --upgrade
     ```

-    If you cannot access `gcr.io`, trying using the mirror repository:
+    If you cannot access `gcr.io`, try using the mirror repository:

     {{< copyable "shell-regular" >}}